-Registration takes place in November for the spring semester and April for the summer and fall semesters using Fish ‘R’ Net.
+Registration takes place in November for the spring semester, February for the summer semester, and April for the fall semesters using Fish ‘R’ Net.
 This process generates a tuition bill for which payment is due approximately three weeks before the semester begins.

 Change of Course/Course Withdrawal (Drop/Add)

-Note: Withdrawal or course change after the published calendar deadline is not guaranteed and will be considered by the dean and/or registrar and/or Committee on Academic Standing.
+Note: Withdrawal or course change after the published calendar deadline is not guaranteed and will be considered by the dean and/or the Committee on Academic Standing.
 Tuition and other appropriate charges will be fully assessed in keeping with the published College Refund Policy.